 NYPD cop admits felony charge against Eric Garner after chokehold death was ‘total mistake’

-One of the officers who wrestled Eric Garner to the ground during his fatal 2014 arrest testified Tuesday to falsely charging the Staten Island dad with a felony after riding with his lifeless body in an ambulance.
+NEW YORK — One of the officers who wrestled Eric Garner to the ground during his fatal 2014 arrest testified Tuesday to falsely charging the Staten Island man with a felony after riding with his lifeless body in an ambulance.

 The testimony came on the second day of a historic judicial inquiry into the circumstances of Garner’s fatal arrest on July 17, 2014, and how officials responded to it.

-Gideon Oliver, a lawyer for Garner’s mother, peppered D’Amico with questions about arrest paperwork the cop filled out after Garner’s death.
-D’Amico erroneously charged Garner with a tax-avoidance felony that applies to people in possession of at least 10,000 cigarettes, 22,000 cigars, or more than 400 pounds of tobacco.
+Gideon Oliver, a lawyer for Garner’s mother, peppered D’Amico with questions about arrest paperwork the officer filled out after Garner’s death.
+D’Amico erroneously charged Garner with a tax-avoidance felony that applies to people in possession of at least 10,000 cigarettes, 22,000 cigars or more than 400 pounds of tobacco.

 Garner was known to local cops as a frequent salesman of loose cigarettes, which is illegal.